ramiki/laravelApp-crud_resources-/README.md

                I : Interface Segregation principle
-                   ex :  separate interfaces , to not get error or use a non methode suposed we have a class "a" ampliments interface "b" who have two method 'get()' and 'set()' , we must separate thes methode on two interfaces , and then impliment the two of thes separated interfaces  clas a ampliments b,c { ... }
+                   ex :  separate interfaces , to not get error or use a non methode supposed we have a class "a" implements interface "b" who have two method 'get()' and 'set()' , we must separate thes methode on two interfaces , and then implement the two of these separated interfaces  class a implement b,c { ... }

                D : Dependency Inversion principle ( Note: Dependency Inversion is not equal to Dependency Injection ) . ex :  The Dependency Inversion Principle means depends on abstraction, not concretion. high-level modules should not depend on low-level modules.
 Both should depend on